UKHO/docs/docs/quality-assurance/acceptance-criteria.md

 # Acceptance Criteria Guidance

 This page provides tips on writing effective acceptance criteria (AC).

-## What is Acceptance Criteria?
+## What is Acceptance Criteria

 > Conditions that a software product must satisfy to be accepted by a user, customer or other stakeholder.

-## Why write good Acceptance Criteria?
+## Why write good Acceptance Criteria

 To ensure all members of a team have a shared understanding of the requirements of the stories they are developing.

-## How do I know I am doing it right?
+## How do I know I am doing it right

 1. The whole team is involved in the creation and refinement of AC
 1. AC is recorded and agreed before a user story is played